Tour and Travel through Israel

 Exploring King Herod’s Fortress

 We enter Jerusalem through the Dung Gate and proceed to the Western (Wailing) Wall, the holiest site in Judaism.
 Beyond the wall lies the 35-acre temple area purchased by King David (2 Samuel 24:18-25), which is called the Temple Mount.
 This area is the third holiest shrine in Islam, housing both the El-Aqsa Mosque and the magnificent Dome of the Rock.
+Then, we visit the Rabbinical Tunnels.
 From the temple area, we make our way to St. Stephen’s Gate to walk the Via Dolorosa – including Pools of Bethesda, the Pavement (where Jesus stood while being tried by Pilate), Ecce Homo Arch, and the ancient Cardo.
 We then conclude our day with a short walk to the original steps that Jesus climbed as he entered the Temple area.
 Next, we walk to the City of David where we will take a short walk to Hezekiah’s Tunnel (conditions permitting).
 Be sure to bring a flashlight and water shoes to walk through the tunnel.
 Anyone wanting to stay dry can walk through Hezekiah’s shaft.
 If time permits, we will visit the newly excavated Pool of Siloam.
 We have dinner and overnight in Jerusalem.
 Today, we drive to Qumran, the settlement of the first-century sect the Essenes, authors of the Dead Sea Scrolls.
 From here, we head to Ein Gedi, where David hid from King Saul.
 Afterwards, we will climb via the Roman ramp to the national park of Masada to see King Herod’s astonishing fortress.
 We descend by cable-car, and we then make a special stop at the Dead Sea (the lowest spot on earth) for a short swim or float.
 Time and conditions permitting, we will include a short visit to Qasr El-Yahud, the newly excavated site where tradition holds that Jesus was baptized by John the Baptist, and Jericho.
-Afterwards, we will enjoy a Bedouin Tent experience, before returning to Jerusalem for dinner and overnight at our hotel.
-After breakfast, we visit the rather new excavations of Shiloh.
+Dinner and overnight in Jerusalem.
+We will start the day with communion at the Garden Tomb.
+Then we visit the rather new excavations of Shiloh.
 This is where the Tabernacle once stood.
 Here, we will see impressive archaeological ruins dating to the days of Samuel.
 Then, we drive to Beit Shemesh (in the Sorek Valley), where the Ark of the Covenant was returned (1 Sam.
 6).
 On our way to Tel Aviv, we will have the opportunity to stop and walk in the Brook of Elijah to see the same stones used during David’s defeat of Goliath in the Elah Valley.
 We’ll proceed to our hotel in Tel Aviv for dinner and our last overnight.
 We transfer to the airport and arrive back in the U.S.A. today.
 At the close of an unforgettable tour, we take home wonderful memories of the Old and New Testament, a renewal of our faith, and a greater understanding of the life of our Lord.